DanielJ-OBrien/Pihole-EInk-2.66inch/README.md

 > `python3 -m pip install --no-cache-dir PiHole-api`

+2. Download the source code zip file from release 1.0 on the right of the page

+3. Unzip it all to a new folder on the device connected to the display

-2. Open main.py and change BOTH instances of (Write IP here) to your devices IPv4 address.
+3. Open main.py and change BOTH instances of (Write IP here) to your devices IPv4 address.

-3. Run main.py
+4. Run main.py, and leave it open.